-This icon can be noticed only in the Apple Watch’s having GPS + Cellular connectivity and is currently linked to a cellular network.
-Having said this, the horizontal dots indicate the strength of your signal.
+This icon can be noticed only in the Apple Watches having GPS + Cellular connectivity and is currently linked to a cellular network.
+The horizontal dots indicate the strength of your signal.

 9. Red Device With a Slash Over Icon

 This icon implies that your watch isn’t connected to your iPhone.
 To remove this icon from your Apple Watch’s screen, consider bringing it close to your iPhone or check if the Airplane mode is turned on.
 If it’s on, turn it off.

 If your Apple Watch has GPS connectivity and has lost a mobile network, you’ll find this sign on your Watch screen.

 You can switch the audio output by tapping on this icon in the Control Center.
 This is useful if you have paired different audio sources like speakers, headphones, and accessories.

 12. Droplet Icon

 The icon indicates that the Water Lock Feature on your Apple Watch is on.
 It refrains your Apple Watch to perform certain functions.
 The list includes Wi-FI, Bluetooth, and other functions.
 Not just this, with the feature on, your watch won’t respond to taps.
 You can turn the feature on and off from the Control Center.